Bronek/build-gitea/README.md

 [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) or [Podman](https://podman.io/getting-started/installation.html) (preferred) is a prerequisite, but any old version will do (we are not doing anything fancy).

-This only builds the binary, but given that Golang application by design do not have runtime depedencies it is perfectly fine to copy the resulting binary to `/usr/local/bin` and be done with it.
+This only builds the binary, but since Golang application by design do not have runtime depedencies it is perfectly fine to just `sudo cp` the resulting binary into `/usr/local/bin/` and be done with it.

 Update `VERSION` inside `Makefile` to a more recent stable version when the time comes ;) and send me the pull request if I miss it.
 Similarly update `GO_REL` to a more recent Golang release at the appropriate time.

-The downside of not having any runtime dependencies is that the binary should be rebuilt whenever **any** of its source dependencies change.
-It is a good thing that Golang binaries build really quickly.

 ```